-The instructional practices for our program consist of reading strategies that are of the utmost importance to support learning from multiple textbooks.
-The common core State Standards (CCSS) defines the 3-part model designed to determine how difficult a text is to read, as well as setting specifications of increasing text complexity as students move up the levels.
+The instructional practices for our program consist of reading strategies.
+These strategies are of the utmost importance to support learning from multiple textbooks.
+The Common Core State Standards (CCSS) defines the 3-part model designed to determine how difficult a text is to read, as well as setting specifications of increasing text complexity as students move up the levels.
 SIPI trimesters are 18 weeks long.
 Developmental-level Math, English and Reading classes meet 4 hours per week in the classroom with an additional 1 hour per week for work in a practical lab setting.
 Instructors are encouraged to attend professional development workshops and conferences offered on-site and off-site and are asked to share their learning with colleagues following their attendance at them.

 Until spring 2020, SIPI classes were offered only in face-to-face classroom settings; beginning in April 2020, all SIPI DM classes pivoted to online.
 Instructors were offered opportunities to learn and apply online teaching methodologies, resulting in student persistence in summer 2020 and a higher passing rate in English in summer 2020 than in Fall 2019 or Spring 2020.
-This trend has continued for the entire 20-22 FYs and now 22-23 FY with the above-discussed components of reading being offered in online format.
-Students were given a widening range of e-text and e-books often on kindles supplied for the purpose to increase reading skills and allow the leveraging of social learning even from an online format to improve student EFL gains.
+This trend has continued for the entire 20-23 FYs and now 23-24 FY with the above-discussed components of reading being offered in online format.
+Students were given a widening range of e-text and e-books, often on Kindles supplied by SIPI for this purpose, to increase reading skills and allow the leveraging of social learning even from an online format to improve student EFL gains.
+Last FY 98-level classes were piloted for NRS 2&3 assessed students and presently these are a permanent part of the AE class offerings.

 SIPI has also started the co-requisite model of the ENLG 100/ENGL 101, which help students get college level credit at faster rate and to move them into degree granting, programs.
 Recognizing that reading adult and professional reading skills are digital technology driven these courses integrate reading and researching digital sources from the first day of class.
 Skills in validating information from digital sources and social media are becoming increasingly vital, as reading has shifted from predominantly books to predominantly screen.
 Learning Objectives are presented that sequentially teach students to interpret visual and graphic information as well as presentation and creation of such content to make our ABE students both college and career ready.
-The past year as described elsewhere has become increasingly hybrid and flexible in the mode of instructional delivery.
-Students can participate in either in-person or virtually, they can switch as needed or desired and this flexibility has allowed our retention to reach one of the highest level ever despite the difficulties imposed by continuing COVID waves even now as there are some estimates that we may be experiencing a new COVID wave in Fall of 2023 since hospitalizations have increased 100% in the last month.
+The past year, as described elsewhere, has become increasingly hybrid and flexible in the mode of instructional delivery.
+Students can participate in either in-person or virtually, they can switch as needed or desired and this flexibility has allowed our retention to reach one of the highest levels ever, despite the difficulties imposed by continuing COVID waves even in 2024.

-Presently in the last two semesters and the upcoming year developmental English classes, ENGL 099 and ENGL 100, meet four hours per week.
+Presently, in the last two semesters and the upcoming year developmental English classes, ENGL 099 and ENGL 100, meet four hours per week.
 Three hours are for instruction and an additional hour is lab time, which consists of individual instruction, assistance with Brightspace, or guidance with time management.
 In addition, instructors provide office hours after classes to meet one on one.